Settings

 *Note: When entering the NDC Number in the spreadsheet, do not include dashes.

-Step 6.
-Enter the ‘Expected Reimbursement Name’, ‘Effective DOS’, and ‘Expiration DOS’, then select the CSV file to import
+Step 5.
+Enter the ‘Expected Reimbursement Name’, ‘Effective DOS’, and ‘Expiration DOS’,

 Effective DOS and Expiration DOS correspond to the DOS of the bill where the Expected Reimbursement is applicable.

-Note: The CSV file MUST use the column headings ‘procedure_code’, ‘supplemental_data’, ‘modifier’, and ‘amount’.
+Note: The CSV file MUST use the column headings ‘procedure_code’, ‘ndc_number’, ‘modifier’, and ‘amount’.

 Effective DOS and Expiration DOS correspond to the DOS of the bill where the Expected Reimbursement is applicable.
 Multiple Expected Reimbursements can be created with the same Effective DOS and Expiration DOS.